XjSv/environment-marker/README.md

 * **RegExp** - When enabled the URL fragment can be used with RegExp instead of searching using indexOf.
 * **Tab Counter** - Displays the number of open tabs.
 Color is green when under 10 tabs and red when above.
 See <a target="_blank" href="https://github.com/XjSv/environment-marker/wiki/Settings#tab-counter">Tab Counter Settings</a> for more info.
 * **Font Picker** - Ability to select fonts for the ribbons.
 Font come from Google Fonts.
+* **Favicon Marker** - Ability to set a colored circle marker to the favicon of the site.

 ### Built With
 * [Font Awesome](https://fontawesome.com/)